scripterguythatscripts/maze-solver/README.md

 3. Integrate your algorithm into the solve_maze() function.
 4. Use your new search algorithm by calling it in 'main.py' and passing the required parameters.

+## Note

+A current inconvenience is that when implementing new search algorithms, it is important to utilize the provided functions for visualization and understand the value schemes.
+I am currently working on an improved version that simplifies the search function to only return the next position, allowing the existing program to handle the remaining functionality.